antvis/A8/README.md

 - Stardust
 - Black Hole

+When creating GPU particle effects, we should use a WASM to compile shader chunks.
 For more informations, see https://observablehq.com/@antv/compute-toys#cell-712

 ```ts
 const shaderCompilerPath = new URL(